As a previously fundraised worker, I appreciate your support through the remainder of this sojourning journey and transition season!

-Recently shut and newly opened doors have led me to begin a bit of sojourning myself.
-It is very evident to me that God is moving me.
-Over the years of working with the refugee community, I've heard stories upon stories and always knew one day I would see for myself-- and lend my ears, hands and heart to the displaced peoples throughout the world.
+Recently shut and newly opened doors in Fall 2017 led me to begin a bit of sojourning myself.
+Over the years of working with the refugee community, I have heard stories upon stories and always knew one day I would see for myself-- and lend my ears, hands and heart to the displaced peoples throughout the world.

 As a story-teller and an empathizer of those who have had to experience such displacement, I've always desired to be abroad again in some context and these recent years and connections have given me reason to travel.

-After 4-5 weeks working with YWAM, I will transfer over to the island of Crete, Greece, where I will be taking a 4 week intensive program to become TEFL certified., April 23-May 18.
+In mid-April, I will go back to Greece and transfer over to the island of Crete, Greece, where I will be taking a 4 week intensive program to become TEFL certified., April 23-May 18.

 TEFL stands for "Teaching English as a Foreign Language".
 Becoming certified is comparable to becoming credentialed- but specificaly for teaching nonnative speakers.
 I will be studying through International TEFL Academy, an accredited program based out of Chicago.
 As one who is experienced in teaching, communicating cross-culturally and tutoring, this will be a significant investment (and one I've often dreamed of accomplishing) as I pave the way to be able to effectively work and minister both locally and internationally over years to come.
 There is a job market for persons with my education level and experience in over 100 countries worldwide after becoming certified.

-$12,000, the campaign goal, is a number that encompasses the TOTAL budget for the next 6 months-- an estimate of $2,000 monthly.
+$12,000, the campaign goal, is a number that encompasses the TOTAL budget for January through June 2018-- an estimate of $2,000 monthly.
 This number is inclusive of travel, insurance, cost of living, as well as a couple remaining bills back home, like student loans.

-If you'd like to give a one-time gift or spontenaously over the next 6 months, everything helps!
+If you'd like to give a one-time gift or spontenaously over this course of time, everything helps!
 One-time donations can be made anytime through this campaign.